xcp-ng/xcp-ng-org/docs/cli_reference.md

 vm-call-plugin vm-uuid=vm_uuid plugin=plugin fn=function [args:key=value]
 ```

-Calls the function within the plug-in on the given VM with optional arguments (args:key=value).
-To pass a "value" string with special characters in it (for example new line), an alternative syntax args:key:file=local\_file can be used in place, where the content of local\_file will be retrieved and assigned to "key" as a whole.
+Calls the function within the plug-in on the given VM with optional arguments (`args:key=value`).
+To pass a `value` string with special characters in it (for example new line), an alternative syntax `args:key:file=local\_file` can be used in place, where the content of `local\_file` will be retrieved and assigned to `key` as a whole.

 #### `vm-cd-add`